Louis Le Breton

-Louis Le Breton (1818 in Douarnenez – 1866) was a French painter who specialised in marine paintings.
+Louis Le Breton (15 January 1818 – 30 August 1866) was a French painter who specialised in marine art.

 Le Breton studied medicine and took part in Dumont d'Urville's second voyage aboard the Astrolabe.
 After the official illustrator of the expedition died, Le Breton replaced him.

 From 1847 he devoted himself mainly to depicting marine subjects for the French Navy.

 Occult

-Louis Le Breton executed 69 illustrations of occult demons, working from engravings by M. Jarrault, for the 1863 edition of Dictionnaire Infernal by Collin de Plancy.
+Louis Le Breton executed 69 illustrations of occult demons, for the 1863 edition of Dictionnaire Infernal by Collin de Plancy.